dovecot/documentation/docs/core/config/dict.md

 Dict server is used for providing dictionary access via server processes instead of doing it directly from whichever process wants to access the dictionary.
-This is useful for some backends with relatively high connection cost (e.g. [`sql`](#sql)), but not necessarily for others (e.g., [`redis`](#redis).
+This is useful for some drivers with relatively high connection cost (e.g. [`sql`](#sql)), but not necessarily for others (e.g., [`redis`](#redis).